 Goods that have been designed or adapted for disabled or blind and partially sighted people are exempt from VAT.
 Some building work may also be charged VAT-free.
-For more information, call our Helpline to request our factsheet on "VAT Relief on Specialised Goods and Services".
+For more information, call our Helpline to request our factsheet on "VAT Relief for disabled people on goods, services and building work".